Hollar Lock Inspection and

 one movement and stop mechanisms for the other two.

-These photos show Yale's Number 1 dual bolt motor, their largest, most
+These photos show Yale's No. 1 Double Reserve Bolt Operating Device, dual bolt motor, their largest, most

 powerful, featuring a secondary reserve spring in case the primary spring